 TIP: Contact Australian Home Heating Association for information about efficient wood heater operation techniques, knowing when wood is ready for use for cleaner burning (eg low moisture content) and general advice.
 This can save you money and help prevent air pollution at the same time.

 Burning rubbish or lighting fires in backyards is prohibited, and can incur fines.
-It’s okay to light a fire for cooking at home as long as you use dry seasoned wood, LPG, natural gas or barbecue coals.
-Whenever a total fire ban is in place, no burning at all is permitted.
-If you see prohibited backyard burning, please report it to Council.
+It’s okay to light a fire for cooking or warming at home as long as you use dry seasoned wood, LPG, natural gas or barbecue coals.
+Whenever a total fire ban is in place, no burning at all is permitted except for gas powered BBQs on your property.
+Some other types of fires may also be permitted such as for the purpose of bush fire hazard reduction.
+Contact the NSW Rural Fire Service RFS or NSW Environment Protection Agency EPA for more information regarding other approvals and restrictions.
+If you see prohibited backyard burning please call 000 and report it to Council.

 Some odours don’t just smell bad, they may contain irritants that can trigger an asthma attack or other respiratory conditions.
 Offensive odour is one of the most frequent air pollution complaints we receive.
 It’s also one of the most difficult to investigate because it’s affected by prevailing wind and weather patterns.
 If you detect an offensive odour, especially if you have health concerns, please report it.